projectbismark/projectbismark/docs/admin/quickstart.md

 Welcome to BISmark!
 Start here.
 ===============================

-This guide will help you set up and get started quickly with your BISmark router.

 ### 1. Connect your BISmark router to the Internet

 Follow the included Netgear Installation Guide to connect the BISmark router to